Portal Reloaded: Development and release

 Portal Reloaded was developed and published by developer Jannis "Portanis" Brinkmann.
 The development of the mod began in 2014; it was initially a side project, without the intention of turning it into a full-scale modification.
 All the mod's gameplay alterations were done via a scripting language instead of Portal 2s code directly.
-Brinkmann wrote on the Portal Reloaded website that he wanted to push the time portal concept to its fullest extent, and that his goal was to explaining the concept as best as possible.
+Brinkmann wrote on the Portal Reloaded website that he wanted to push the time portal concept to its fullest extent, and that his goal was to explain the concept as best as possible.

 Portal Reloaded was released for free on Steam for Windows, macOS, and Linux platforms on April 19, 2021, to coincide with Portal 2s ten-year anniversary.
 Considering that it is a mod, users must own Portal 2 to play Portal Reloaded.
 Portal Reloaded also features a custom soundtrack.
 Harry Callaghan, the composer of Portal Stories: Mel and Aperture Tag, was credited as a voice actor for Portal Reloaded.
 Upon its release, the developer published a walkthrough of the game on YouTube.
 After a test release the previous month, Brinkmann released an update in June 2023 that introduced a co-op mode to the game, comprising 20 additional puzzles with new music.